Bohemia Suburbana: 1990s: Sombras En El Jardín and Mil Palabras Con Sus Dientes

 Bohemia Suburbana was formed in Guatemala City in March, 1992.
 The band was founded by Guatemalans Juancarlos Barrios (guitar), José Pedro Mollinedo (drums), Giovanni Pinzón (vocals) and the Colombian Juan Luis Lopera (bass).
 In 1993, the band released their first album, entitled Sombras en el Jardín, as an audio cassette, under the record label Primera Generación Records.
 In 1994, Peruvian keyboardist and rhythm guitarist Álvaro Rodriguez joined the band.
 In the same year, Primera Generación Records responded to the band's growing popularity by releasing a compact disc of Sombras en el Jardín.

 In 1994, Mollinedo left the group and the Guatemalan Alex Lobos joined the band.
 In 1995, Bohemia Suburbana traveled to Miami, Florida, to record and produce their next album.
 The album, Mil Palabras Con Sus Dientes, was released under the RadioVox label.
 The album included the tracks "Yo Te Vi" and "Peces e Iguanas."
 The album's popularity exposed Bohemia Suburbana to audiences outside of Guatemala and Central America.
 The song "Peces e Iguanas" became a radio hit.
 On the heels of the album's release, Bohemia Suburbana embarked on a tour that included shows in Guatemala, Central America, Puerto Rico, and cities in the United States.
+The album features a wide array of sub-genres from within the wider genre of rock, including grunge, folk rock, hard rock, blues rock and alternative rock.

 In 1996, Alex Lobos left the group.
 In 1997, under the stress and economic pressure of poor management, the group stopped playing, and each member pursued his own projects.
 The band reunited in 1999 to play a reunion concert.
 At the same time, under the title Remixes y La Emergencia de las Circunstancias, RadioVox released a disc that included electronic versions of Bohemia's songs, composed by Juancarlos Barrios during the band's recess.
 The reunion concert, which broke attendance records in Guatemala, took place in la vieja plaza de toros in Guatemala City.

 With the success of the concert, the group decided to stay together and record new material.
 With the earnings from the concert, the band traveled to Madrid, Spain, to spend time together and study Spanish musical styles.
 During this time, Juancarlos Barrios left Bohemia Suburbana, and the band returned to Guatemala to regroup.